PauloPHLP/BeTheHero-Backend/README.md

 ## 🔎️ Description
 Back-end side of BeTheHero project.

-This project was made during the <a href="https://rocketseat.com.br/">OmniStack week 11.0</a> course on Udemy.
+This project was made during the <a href="https://rocketseat.com.br/">OmniStack week 11.0</a>.

 ## 🚀️ Technologies